 Today, we’re more health — and weight — conscious than ever, and it doesn’t seem to be slowing down anytime soon.
 Research shows, nearly 45 million Americans try to diet each year.
 This equals to $33 billion spent on weight loss and exercise products annually.
 Even with all this money spent, most people don’t stick to diets and most of them are actually made to fail.

 The good news is that intermittent fasting isn’t a diet, but more of a lifestyle change, so you’re more likely to stay with it once you start.
 But is this also the case if you use cannabis?
 And could cannabis intake help or hinder your progress with intermittent fasting?
 Let’s begin with a few facts about both.

 There are different options with intermittent fasting — you don’t have to starve yourself.
 Some plans restrict the amount of time you have to eat in the day, while others require you to eat regularly for five days and fast for the remaining two.

 For example, Alternate Day Fasting reduces how many calories to have on your ‘fasting’ days to about 500.
 On the days that you’re not fasting, you can continue with your normal diet.
 More extreme versions of this choose zero calories instead of 500 on alternate days.
-There’s also the 16/8 approach, 24-hour fasting, and twice a week method.
+There’s also the 24-hour fasting, and twice a week method.

 Ultimately, intermittent fasting and cannabis don’t appear to be good bedfellows — unless you consider how you’re blending it in with your fasts.
-It’s hard to find reasons why cannabis would be beneficial for intermittent fasting, other than increasing the enjoyment of food on your days off.
+It’s hard to find reasons why cannabis would be beneficial for intermittent fasting, other than increasing the enjoyment of food on your days off fasting.
 Otherwise — for both recreational and medicinal purposes — cannabis usually increases your appetite, making your fasting days harder to get through.